jetbrains-academy/alpha-zero-course/ConnectFour/Train Play/task.md

 ### Train and play
-We implemented playing loop for you, it should work.
+We implemented playing loop in ConnectFour through self-playing for you, it should work.